 16. Figure Out Phone & Internet Situation

 If you have signed up for an internet package, make sure that you get it set up properly.
-(There will probably be instructions in your room if you pre-purchased a package.)
-You want to avoid inadvertently signing onto the ship’s internet outside of your plan and incurring a la cart pricing, which is usually quite expensive.
+There should be instructions in your room if you pre-purchased a package.
+You want to avoid inadvertently signing onto the ship’s internet outside of your plan and incurring a la carte pricing, which is usually quite expensive.
 (If that does happen, go to guest services or the computer lounge to have the situation corrected.)

 17. Download Any Ship Specific App And Figure Out If It Is Worth Your Time